 Sustainability and responding to climate change is about behavioural change in terms of reinforcing sustainability and continuing to look at ways of doing things better and smarter.
 Our Council plays three distinct roles in promoting sustainability and raising awareness in climate change issues to the community.
+These three roles are:

-As a Leader
+1 As a Leader